DEFRA/fcp-mpdp-journey-test-suite/README.md

 npm run test:local:browserstack
 ```

-You must have a BrowserStack to run the journey tests locally.
-These are only available upon request.
+You must have a BrowserStack account to run the journey tests locally against BrowserStack.
 If you are unable to obtain a BrowserStack account then please proceed to run the local journey tests using [Playwright only](#running-local-tests-using-playwright).

 ### Debugging local tests